mmerabet42/libft/README.md

 ## Sublibraries

-The **libft** libray is split into sublibraries for a better genericity.
+The **libft** libray is split into sublibraries for a better management.
-Each of these sublibraries has his own include path which is in the 'include' directory.
+Each of these sublibraries has his own header file which is in the 'include' directory.
 But you can include `libft.h` to include them all.

 | Name | Documentation |